 - Make sure you are buying boxes of tiles that are exactly the same.
 There can be very slight variations in the pattern, tone or texture even if the type of tile is the same.

-- Ensure you use grout and Don’t attempt to use grout to apply your tiles to the surface.
-The type of grout and adhesive you need will differ depending on the tile you are laying, so be sure to research online and ask in store for a second opinion, just to make sure.
+- Ensure you use grout and never attempt to use grout to apply your tiles to the surface.
+The type of grout and adhesive you need will differ depending on the tile you are laying, so be sure to call us or email us, just to make sure and watch our video for professional grouting tips.
 For natural stone floor tiles or wall tiles, you will want to seal them before laying using a sealant.

 - Take time to prepare your walls or floor properly.
 The surface needs to be completely flat, clean and free from any debris.
 It may be that you need to install new boards, in which case you will need to check they are water resistant if they are being placed in the shower or bath.

 - Plan the job properly.
 Set out the tiles, consider visual impact, where your starting point should be, what objects you are working around and how many tiles you will need to cut.